Shedding pounds means burning more calories than you are consuming but losing extra weight does not have to be arduous.

 Once you’re ready to start, try these six tips to help you meet your desired weight goal:

 Cutting calories is as easy as swapping out one food for another.
 Making these lower calorie food swaps will reduce calories by at least 100 calories per serving, so if you combine five, you’ve shaved off 500 calories.

 - Oatmeal for granola

-- Café Americano for a latte
+- Café Americano or black coffee for a latte

 - Hummus and red pepper for hummus and toasted pita